fbpx

 Garza Blanca Resort & Spa Cancun

-Swim-up suites, penthouses, and commodious luxury rooms, each popping with bright bits of Mexican color await at Garza Blanca Resort & Spa, an oceanfront oasis, situated on Playa Mujeres Beach.
+Swim-up suites, penthouses, and commodious luxury rooms, each popping with bright bits of Mexican color, await at Garza Blanca Resort & Spa, an oceanfront oasis, situated on Playa Mujeres Beach.
 Catering to all types of travelers, this chic retreat loves to mollycoddle children, so bring the whole clan.
-Staff prepare rooms in advance with child-friendly amenities including car seats, strollers and baby monitors.
-A Kids Club for ages 4-12 entertains youngsters while the elders explore the beach and rooftop infinity pool or take soulful sustenance in the 7 signature restaurants.
+Staff prepare rooms in advance with child-friendly amenities including car seats, strollers, and baby monitors.
+A Kids Club for ages 4-12 entertains youngsters while the elders explore the beach and rooftop infinity pool or take soulful sustenance in the seven signature restaurants.

 Villa del Palmar at the Islands of Loreto by Danzante Bay